Check for Broken Links

 Uniform Look and Feel.
 Strive for uniformity in the colors and basic layout of your pages.
 The consistency helps reinforce the idea that these are all Vanderbilt LibGuides.

 Profile Photo.
 Fill in the photo space with something, even if it is not your own glorious mug.
+You may choose to use your professional head shot that is used on the library website, or another image.
 If you're filling it with something not a photo of you, think of something to put in it that says something neat about yourself that you want your students and/or faculty to know about you.
 Contact Eli Moody if you would like to have a line drawing of yourself created.
 See an example in the right hand column of this page.

 Care with Tabs and boxes.
 There is no set limit on the number of boxes or tabs that you can include on a LibGuide, but lots of scrolling or clicking may interfere with usability.